lsof-org/lsof/README.md

 issue tracker of GitHub (https://github.com/lsof-org/lsof).
 If we cannot find a volunteer for a dialect, we will remove the dialect.

+Many texts in the source tree still refers purdue.edu as the home of lsof development.
+It should be https://github.com/lsof-org/lsof, the new home.
+The updating is in progress.

 We are running another repository, lsof-org/"lsof-linux" derived from lsof-4.91 that is also released by Vic.
 To the repository, we have introduced some new features and fixes for building specific to